All-expense-paid PRIDE Summer Institute in Cardiovascular Disease Comorbidities, Genetics, & Epidemiology

 · Emphasis on the progress with external grant applications (K and /or R)

 · Mock Study Sessions

-· Lectures in bioinformatics and in responsible conduct of research
+· Lectures on additional skill development and continuing discussion of responsible conduct of research

-Component 4: Extensive mentoring and follow up activities with regular evaluations and tracking
+Component 4: Small Research Projects (SRPs) and Extensive mentoring and follow up activities with regular evaluations and tracking

 Mentors: Each Trainee is teamed up with Mentors from Washington University and their Home Institution.